NWChen/NWChen.github.io/content/about.md

 title = "About"
 +++

-I'm a programmer from Queens, NY.
-I'm interested in cooking, hip hop, MMA, robotics, and woodworking.
+I'm yet another software engineer from Queens, NY.
 I work on trading software at Goldman Sachs in NYC.

-I currently live in Jersey City, NJ.